Cursive

-Cursive is any style of penmanship in which characters are written joined in a flowing manner, generally for the purpose of making writing faster, in contrast to block letters.
+Cursive (also known as joined-up writing) is any style of penmanship in which characters are written joined in a flowing manner, generally for the purpose of making writing faster, in contrast to block letters.
 It varies in functionality and modern-day usage across languages and regions; being used both publicly in artistic and formal documents as well as in private communication.
 Formal cursive is generally joined, but casual cursive is a combination of joins and pen lifts.
-The writing style can be further divided as "looped", "italic" or "connected".
+The writing style can be further divided as "looped", "italic", or "connected".

-The cursive method is used with many alphabets due to infrequent pen lifting and beliefs that it increases writing speed.
-Despite this belief, more elaborate or ornamental styles of writing can be slower to reproduce.
+The cursive method is used with many alphabets due to infrequent pen lifting which allows increased writing speed.
+However, more elaborate or ornamental calligraphic styles of writing can be slower to reproduce.
 In some alphabets, many or all letters in a word are connected, sometimes making a word one single complex stroke.

-A study of gradeschool children in 2013 discovered that the speed of their cursive writing is the same as their print writing, regardless of which handwriting the child had learnt first.